hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/V1_5_Primer.md

 as Google Test's failure messages are optimized for this convention.

-Value arguments must be comparable by the assertion's comparison operator or you'll get a compiler error.
-Values must also support the `<<` operator for streaming to an `ostream`.
+Value arguments must be comparable by the assertion's comparison operator or you'll get a compiler error. data must also support the `<<` operator for streaming to an `ostream`.
 All built-in types support this.

 These assertions can work with a user-defined type, but only if you define the